01 of 11

-The number of poisonous plants commonly found growing wild along the road or even in people's yards is breathtaking.
-Who should find this fact concerning?
-Well, if you have children, access to these plants puts them at risk.
+The number of poisonous plants commonly found growing wild along the road or planted in people's yards is breathtaking.
+If you have children (or dogs or other pets), access to these plants puts them at risk.
 Young children are constantly tempted to put objects in their mouths; colorful berries are particularly tempting.
-Even older kids, driven by curiosity (and perhaps inspired by something they saw on TV or the web) or urged on in a dare, have been known to ingest plants that turn out to be toxic.
+Even older kids, driven by curiosity (and perhaps inspired by something they saw on TV or the web) or urged on in a dare, have been known to eat plants that turn out to be toxic.

-My purpose in this article is not to offer a comprehensive list.
-If we were to count all of the plants that are at least mildly toxic (meaning that they may give you a tummy ache if you eat too much of them), there would be so many that it would be impractical to list them all.
-Instead, my purpose here is twofold:
+A great many plants are at least mildly toxic (meaning that they may give you a tummy ache if you eat too much of them).
+There are so many that it would be impractical to list them all.

-- To list some of the most poisonous plants that North Americans are likely to encounter (that is, those toxic enough to be lethal or to cause serious health problems if ingested in sufficient amounts).
+But, for the sake of yard safety, it's a good idea for North Americans to learn about some of the most poisonous plants they're likely to encounter (those toxic enough to be lethal or to cause serious health problems if eaten in sufficient amounts).

-- To draw special attention to those that pose the greatest danger to children, because their colorful berries are easily accessible and serve as a magnet for young mouths.
-By contrast, while daffodil plants (to cite one example) are, in fact, poisonous, it is the underground bulb that is toxic (and young children are unlikely to dig it up and eat it).
+Those bearing colorful berries that are easily accessible pose the greatest danger to curious children.
+By contrast, while daffodil plants, for example, are poisonous, it's the underground bulb that's toxic (and young children are unlikely to dig it up and eat it).

-My pictures will help you identify these plants.
-Once you know what they look like, you will have the information you need to make an informed decision about them.
-You may wish to remove such plants if they are already growing in your yard (especially the weedy ones).
-If, on the other hand, you do not yet own one of the poisonous landscape plants identified here, reading this article may dissuade you from buying one at the garden center this year (there are so many other great plants to choose from that are safe to grow around kids).
+Once you know what these poisonous plants look like, you may wish to remove such plants if they're already growing in your yard (especially the weedy ones).
+If, on the other hand, you don't yet own one of them, you'll know what to avoid buying at the garden center this year (there are so many other great plants to choose from that are safe to grow around kids).

 Pokeweed: Poisonous Purple Berries Tempting to Children

-I will begin with the poisonous plant in my first picture, pokeweed (Phytolacca americana).
-Because this plant was featured in Tony Joe White's popular 1968 song, "Polk Salad Annie," many people have become aware that pokeweed, or simply "poke" (variant, "polk") has traditionally been eaten in parts of the southern United States.
+Because pokeweed (Phytolacca americana) was featured in Tony Joe White's popular 1968 song, "Polk Salad Annie," many people have become aware that pokeweed (or simply "poke") has traditionally been eaten in parts of the southern United States.
 Despite the song title, the more proper way to spell the dish in question is "poke sallet."
-That is because it is not a salad but rather greens harvested from a young pokeweed plant and cooked, as you would spinach.
+That's because it's not a salad but rather greens harvested from a young pokeweed plant and cooked, as you would spinach.

 Unhappily, fewer people realize that all parts of this potentially lethal plant are considered poisonous.
 Those in the South who have traditionally made poke sallet know exactly how to cook it to remove the toxins.
-Assuming that you do not possess such knowledge, you should not be eating any "polk salad."
+Assuming that you don't possess such knowledge, you shouldn't be eating any "poke salad."
 And young children playing in the yard should definitely not be allowed to nibble at pokeweed.

-How does a pokeweed plant crop up in someone's yard to begin with?
-Wild birds are often the culprits.
-They eat the berries, then "deposit" the seeds, which can sprout up at the edge of a garden or in some neglected area of the landscape.
+The reason pokeweed plants so often crop up in people's yards is that wild birds eat the berries, then they "deposit" the seeds, which can sprout up at the edge of a garden or in some neglected area of the landscape.

 Doll's Eyes: Don't Roll Your Eyes at Me!

-Did you notice those crazy reddish-pink stems in my picture of pokeweed (prior page)?
-The poisonous plant pictured here, variously called "white baneberry" or "doll's eyes," displays the same eye-opening attribute.
+Like pokeweed, Actaea pachypoda, variously called "white baneberry" or "doll's eyes," has crazy, reddish-pink stems.
 Both are native to North America.
 All parts of the plant are toxic if you eat them in sufficient quantity.